travis-ci/docs-travis-ci-com/user/languages/ruby.md

 ### Rubinius

-[Rubinius](http://rubini.us) releases frequent updates which can be found on the Rubinius [downloads](http://rubini.us/downloads/) page.
+[Rubinius](http://rubini.us) releases frequent updates.
 Binaries for Travis CI should be available for every release from 2.1.1 onwards.
 To test against a release of Rubinius, add `rbx-X.Y.Z` to your `.travis.yml`, where X.Y.Z specifies a Rubinius release.